University of Rwanda

-Today the University of Rwanda is composed of 6 independent and self-governing colleges operating in 8 campus.
-The University hosts a number of centers including four African Centre of Excellence established by World Bank.
-During the 2011 academic year, the university had 24,084 students, of whom 8% are enrolled in postgraduates studies.
+Today the University of Rwanda is composed of seven independent and self-governing colleges operating on eight campuses.
+The university hosts a number of centres including four African Centres of Excellence established by World Bank.
+During the 2021–2022 academic year, the university had 31,506 students, with 2058 in Masters Programs and 324 in Doctorate Programs.

 History

 Initial work to establish the institution was undertaken by Professor Paul Davenport, a member of Paul Kagame's Presidential Advisory Council, who now acts as chair of the university's board of governors.
 The University of Rwanda was established in September 2013 by a law that repealed the laws establishing the National University of Rwanda and the country's other public higher education institutes, creating the UR in their place.

 Law number 71/2013 transferred the contracts, activities, assets, liabilities and denominations of seven institutions to the UR: